 On November 8, 1775, a 22-year-old slave named Titus ran away from his owner and master, John Corlies of Colts Neck.
-Corlies is a Quaker but does not hold with Quaker views on the handling of slaves.
+Corlies was a Quaker who did not agree with Monmouth County Quaker views on the handling of slaves.
 Quakers during this period thought slaves should be taught to read and write, and set free at age 21.
 Corlies did none of these things, and was known to be hard on his slaves, not sparing the whip.
 Ultimately, the Quakers would revoke Corlies’ membership because of his handling of slaves.

-One day earlier, on November 7, 1775, John Murray, 4th Earl of Dunmore and royal governor of Virginia, declares martial law, and promises freedom for American slaves and indentured servants who leave their owners and join the royal forces.
+The day before Titus escaped, November 7, 1775, John Murray, 4th Earl of Dunmore and royal governor of Virginia, had declared martial law, and promised freedom for American slaves and indentured servants who left their owners to join the royal forces.
 This triggered a flood of escapes and runaway slaves, which angered slaveowners, both Patriot and Loyalist.
-Dunmore’s Proclamation stated in part that, “all indentured servants, Negroes, or others…be free that are able and willing to bear arms…” Dunmore believed that the fear of losing precious slaves would provide incentive for colonists to abandon the pursuit of independence from England, in addition to adding badly needed men to his small army of 300.
+Dunmore’s Proclamation stated in part that, “all indentured servants, Negroes, or others…be free that are able and willing to bear arms.”
+Dunmore believed that the fear of losing precious slaves would provide incentive for colonists to abandon the pursuit of independence, in addition to adding badly needed men to his small army of 300.

-At the same time, rumors had been coming out of Virginia for months, and so it is also possible that Titus anticipated Lord Dunmore’s offer; it is also possible that if convinced that the British were going to make an offer to slaves, slaveowners would take precautions to prevent runaways, and Titus saw the chance to leave before that could happen.
+At the same time, rumors of the formation of a slave regiment had been coming out of Virginia for months, and so it is also possible that Titus anticipated Lord Dunmore’s offer; it is also possible that if convinced that the British were going to make an offer to slaves, slaveowners would take precautions to prevent runaways, and Titus saw the chance to leave before that could happen.